quii/learn-go-with-tests/http-server.md

 We're checking the status in all our tests now so I made a helper `assertStatus` to facilitate that.

-Now our first two tests fail because of the 404 instead of 200 so we can fix `PlayerServer` to only return not found if the score is empty.
+Now our first two tests fail because of the 404 instead of 200 so we can fix `PlayerServer` to only return not found if the score is 0.

 ```go
 func (p *PlayerServer) ServeHTTP(w http.ResponseWriter, r *http.Request) {